Ascending Passage .com HOME PAGE.

 and an extraordinarily sensual and expressive face.
 That she was well

-on a white wall.
+guarded is surely proved by a brave display of her soldiers.
 Full of life and gaiety all in a row they come,

-of triumph that tells of "spacious days."
-And at their head is an
+of triumph.
+At their head is an

 officer, who looks back, much like a modern drill sergeant, to see how